Roger Kirby (wrestler): Professional wrestling career

 In 1967, Kirby won his first championship, when he and Les Thatcher won the NWA (Mid-America) United States Tag Team Championship.
 He would achieve success as a tag team competitor throughout the Mid America and Gulf Coast territories throughout the same year, winning the NWA Gulf Coast Tag Team Championship three times and the NWA (Gulf Coast) United States Tag Team Championship, all with his relative, Dennis Hall.
 For the rest of the 1960s, he became a successful singles competitor throughout the American South, becoming a prominent star in the Central States and Pacific Northwest territories.
-He defeated Ron Etchison on August 12, 1969 to capture the NWA Central States Heavyweight Championship and won the NWA Pacific Northwest Heavyweight Championship two times (both with victories over Moondog Mayne) the following year in 1969.
+He defeated Ron Etchison on August 12, 1969, to capture the NWA Central States Heavyweight Championship and won the NWA Pacific Northwest Heavyweight Championship two times (both with victories over Moondog Mayne) the following year in 1969.

-On May 20, 1971 Kirby defeated Danny Hodge to become the NWA World Junior Heavyweight Champion.
-Bill Watts had decided that Kirby was the man to carry the Junior Heavyweight title, which he went on to lose to Ramon Torres.
+On May 20, 1971, Kirby defeated Danny Hodge to become the NWA World Junior Heavyweight Champion.
+Bill Watts had decided that Kirby was the man to carry the Junior Heavyweight Championship, which he went on to lose to Ramon Torres.
 Hodge called Kirby a "first class" wrestler who had "the right personality, the right actions, the right steps".
 In turn, Kirby stated that Hodge was the toughest man he ever wrestled with.
 As champion, Kirby worked extensive programmes with Tom Jones, with whom he started with wrestling in Indiana.
-"We sold out everything we touched" Kirby remarked about his bouts with Jones.
+"We sold out everything we touched", Kirby remarked about his bouts with Jones.

 Kirby continued to capture NWA championships throughout the 1970s and on April 1, 1978, he teamed with Igor Volkoff to win the WWA Tag Team Championship.
 The following year he won the titles on two more occasions, both times with Paul Christy.

 Roger Kirby briefly wrestled for the World Wrestling Federation in 1986 (where he also refereed a few matches in Kansas City) but gave it up and retired from the wrestling business, stating that he "wanted to be remembered as a top wrestler", feeling that the time of his in-ring retirement had come.
 He stated "I'd done everything that I wanted to do...I didn't want to go back down the ladder."